 Welcome, friends, you’re in The Call Room with me, your host, Dr. Robert Berry.
 I’ll be giving you an insider’s look behind the scenes of all things related to health, fitness and the politics affecting health care.
 The Call Room is a place in a hospital normally only doctors are allowed to go.
 But I’m inviting you to be my guest as I take you behind the scenes.
-I’ll interview leaders in their fields and share my thoughts and perspectives as a orthopedic surgeon and health care leader.
+I’ll interview leaders in their fields and share my thoughts and perspectives as a sports and orthopedic specialist and health care leader.

 So come join me inside The Call Room.
 Hey, guys, this is your host, Dr. Robert Berry, and I want to welcome you to another edition of In The Call Room.
 Today, we’re going to be talking about partial and total knee replacements.
 It’s one of the most common questions that I get asked.
 And many of you who have had knee pain or been told that you may need a knee replacement, probably asking this as well.
 And one of the things that people often want to know about is what’s the difference between a partial and a total knee replacement and what activities can you do or not do with a partial or with a total?